Erkki Huhtamo

-Erkki Huhtamo (born 1958) is a media archaeologist, exhibition curator, and professor at the University of California, Los Angeles in the Departments of Design Media Arts and Film, Television, and Digital Media.
+Erkki Huhtamo (born 1958) is a media archaeologist, exhibition curator, and professor at the University of California, Los Angeles, in the Departments of Design Media Arts and Film, Television, and Digital Media.

 Research

-Huhtamo was born in Helsinki, Finland and has a PhD in cultural history from the University of Turku.
-Before moving to Los Angeles in 1999 to teach at UCLA, Huhtamo had been a professor of media studies at the University of Lapland, Rovaniemi, Finland (1994–1996) and worked as an adjunct professor at the University of Art and Design (UIAH, Helsinki, now part of Aalto University).
-Huhtamo published extensively in Finnish, most notably Virtuaalisuuden arkeologia (“The Archaeology of Virtuality,” The University of Lapland Press, 1995) and Elävän kuvan arkeologia (“The Archaeology of the Moving Image,” YLE, Finnish Broadcasting Company Publishing, 1996).
+Huhtamo was born in Helsinki, Finland, and has a PhD in cultural history from the University of Turku.
+Before moving to Los Angeles in 1999 to teach at the University of California, Los Angeles, Huhtamo had been a professor of media studies at the University of Lapland, Rovaniemi, Finland (1994–1996), and worked as an adjunct professor at the University of Art and Design (UIAH, Helsinki, now part of Aalto University).
+Huhtamo published extensively in Finnish, most notably Virtuaalisuuden arkeologia ("The Archaeology of Virtuality," The University of Lapland Press, 1995) and Elävän kuvan arkeologia ("The Archaeology of the Moving Image," YLE, Finnish Broadcasting Company Publishing, 1996).

-These books signaled Huhtamo’s entry into the field of media archaeology, which was only beginning to define its identity and which has characterized his research ever since.
+These books signaled Huhtamo's entry into the field of media archaeology, which was only beginning to define its identity and which has characterized his research ever since.
 Since the mid-1990s, Huhtamo has written his research in English.
 It has covered a wide range of issues related with media culture and the technological arts, including interactive media, simulator entertainments, the genealogy of the screen, "peep media" (a notion he has coined), stereoscopic art and media in public spaces.
 His work has often been aimed to excavate, resurrect and analyze neglected and forgotten media.
 One of its guiding lines is the combination of topos theory with media archaeology.
-Influenced by the pioneering work of Ernst Robert Curtius (1886–1956), Huhtamo considers “topoi” as formulas that traverse media culture, giving form to changing experiences and interpretations.
+Influenced by the pioneering work of Ernst Robert Curtius (1886–1956), Huhtamo considers "topoi" as formulas that traverse media culture, giving form to changing experiences and interpretations.
 Things that seem unprecedented, and are promoted as such by cultural agents, may in fact be topoi in disguise.

 Huhtamo has published in academic journals like Iconics, Cinema Journal, Early Popular Visual Culture, and The Journal of Visual Culture.
 To date his main research achievement is the large monograph Illusions in Motion: Media Archaeology of the Moving Panorama and Related Spectacles (MIT Press, 2013).
 With Jussi Parikka, Huhtamo is also the editor of the anthology Media Archaeology: Approaches, Applications, and Implications (University of California Press, 2011), which helped to define the field of media archaeology.
-The premise of media archaeology, according to Huhtamo, is “to bring the present media culture and the culture of the past into a fruitful interaction.”
+The premise of media archaeology, according to Huhtamo, is "to bring the present media culture and the culture of the past into a fruitful interaction."
 Beside media archaeology, Huhtamo has published on the topic of curation and museums in various anthologies, including Museum Media and Museums in a Digital Age.